ryanef/terraform-aws-fargate/README.md

 ## Monitoring

 VPC Flow Logs, ECS Service and ECS Tasks are all using CloudWatch Logs and can be found with names like `vpcName-environment-*`.
 The Application Loadbalancer does not have logging enabled but if you wish to do that it will require making an S3 Bucket.
+AWS X-ray will be added in an upcoming version.

 ## Change Networking Details